cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

 ## Default Resource Naming Convention

-If `use_external_resource` is set to `true` in the blueprint the `resource_id` must be that resource's ID in AWS, unless the resource type is a key pair, in which case the value is the key's name.
+If `use_external_resource` is set to `true` in the blueprint, the `resource_id` must be that resource's ID in AWS, unless the resource type is a key pair, in which case the value is the key's name.

 # Using Existing Resources